We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - intentional regional sourcing and weekly deliveries to zip codes to reduce carbon emissions

-- reducing waste to landfill with a mission to rescue 1 billion pounds of food by 2030
+- reducing waste to landfills, with a mission of rescuing 1 billion pounds of food by 2030

-- using energy responsibly and working toward 100% renewable power in their centers by 2026
+- using energy responsibly and working toward 100% renewable power in its centers by 2026

-- working with food banks to fight domestic hunger by offering low cost boxes to people struggling to afford food
+- working with food banks to fight domestic hunger by offering low cost boxes to people finding it hard to afford food

 This company uses “imperfect” foods that other retailers will likely throw out otherwise.
 This approach makes the service a sustainable option and helps prevent food waste.

-At the time of publication, Imperfect Foods has an average score of two out of five stars on Trustpilot based on 146 reviews.
+At the time of publication, Imperfect Foods has an average score of 2.8 out of 5 stars on Trustpilot based on just over 220 reviews.

 Reviewers who have given a good score state that the customer service team is helpful in updating customers on delivery times and delays.
 Other customers say that although the food is smaller or more irregularly shaped than most grocery store food, it is fresh and of good quality.

-However, those having left negative reviews mention that the food is too expensive and that the quality is not what they would expect.
-Some customers say that the fruit and vegetables are too small and either overripe or underripe.
+However, those who left negative reviews mention that the food is too expensive and that the quality is not what they would have expected.
+Some customers say the fruit and vegetables are too small and either overripe or underripe.
 Other reviews mention delivery delays leading to spoiled produce.

 Imperfect Foods offers a range of groceries, including the following:

 - seasonal produce that may be imperfect in shape or size